Gimly-Blockchain/nfc-ssi-bridge-deliverables/functional-specification/vc.md

 ## Read a VC file
 This will read a specific VC for a given ID from the NFC device.
 If the file is private then a correct PIN must be presented.
-/* I believe the way the demo works now is that only visible/public VC files are shown when tapping
-* the card and private files are not shown – and there is no PIN asked.
-This is how a holder can
-* manage which credentials to show or not.
-But in this case, perhaps you are thinking about a use case
-* where a verifier requests a specific VC which may be protected by pin?
-* /

 ## Remove a VC file
 This will remove a specific VC for a given ID from the NFC device.
 If the file is private then a correct PIN must be presented.